Severe Thunderstorm Warning issued for St. Helena, Tangipahoa by NWS - NewsBreak

 weather.gov

-Effective: 2023-02-11 20:04:00 CST Expires: 2023-02-12 06:00:00 CST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
+Effective: 2023-02-12 06:00:00 EST Expires: 2023-02-12 19:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
 Secure outdoor objects.
-Target Area: Hancock; Harrison; Jackson WIND ADVISORY REMAINS IN EFFECT UNTIL 6 AM CST SUNDAY * WHAT...Northwest winds 20 to 30 mph with gusts up to 45 mph. * WHERE...Portions of southeast Louisiana and southeast and southern Mississippi. * WHEN...Until 6 AM CST Sunday. * IMPACTS...Gusty winds could blow around unsecured objects.
+Target Area: Coastal Indian River; Coastal Martin; Coastal St. Lucie; Coastal Volusia; Inland Indian River; Inland Martin; Inland Northern Brevard; Inland Southern Brevard; Inland St. Lucie; Inland Volusia; Mainland Northern Brevard; Mainland Southern Brevard; Northern Brevard Barrier Islands; Northern Lake County; Okeechobee; Orange; Osceola; Seminole; Southern Brevard Barrier Islands; Southern Lake County WIND ADVISORY IN EFFECT FROM 6 AM THIS MORNING TO 7 PM EST THIS EVENING * WHAT...West winds 20 to 30 mph with gusts up to 40 mph expected. * WHERE...All of east central Florida. * WHEN...From 6 AM this morning to 7 PM EST this evening. * IMPACTS...Gusty winds could blow around unsecured objects.
 Tree limbs could be blown down and a few power outages may result.

+Rip Current Statement issued for North Central, San Juan and Vicinity by NWS

+Effective: 2023-02-12 03:19:00 ATLANTIC Expires: 2023-02-13 06:00:00 ATLANTIC Urgency: Expected Severity: Moderate Certainty: Likely Instruction: There is a high risk of rip currents.
+Rip currents are powerful channels of water flowing quickly away from shore, which occur most often at low spots or breaks in the sandbar and in the vicinity of structures such as groins, jetties and piers.
+Heed the advice of lifeguards, beach patrol flags and signs.
+If you become caught in a rip current, yell for help.
+Remain calm, do not exhaust yourself and stay afloat while waiting for help.
+If you have to swim out of a rip current, swim parallel to shore and back toward the beach when possible.
+Do not attempt to swim directly against a rip current as you will tire quickly.
+Target Area: North Central; San Juan and Vicinity HIGH RIP CURRENT RISK NOW IN EFFECT THROUGH LATE TONIGHT * WHAT...Life threatening rip currents expected due to breaking waves around 6 feet. * WHERE...Beaches along San Juan and vicinity, and north central Puerto Rico. * WHEN...Through late tonight. * IMPACTS...Rip currents can sweep even the best swimmers away from shore into deeper water.

 weather.gov